elo-enterprises/k8s-tools/README.md

 1. We fake it for builds/tests, but note that **`KUBECONFIG` generally must be set for things to work!**  Sadly, lots of tools will fail even simple invocations like `helm version` or even `--help` if this is undefined or set incorrectly, and it will often crash with errors that aren't very clear.
 1. By default, the compose file shares the working directory with containers it's using as volumes.  **This means files you're using should be inside or somewhere below the working directory!**  The compose file itself can be anywhere though, so instead of keeping it in your projects source-tree you can decide to deploy it separately to `/opt` or `~/.config`
 1. Unfortunately, there's not a good way to convince `make` to just proxy arguments without parsing them.  **For example `make kubectl apply -f` looks convenient, but it won't work.**  It will parse `apply -f` as arguments to make.
 1. The usual problem with root-user-in-containers vs normal-user on host and file permissions.
-If you mix host-local and dockerized usage of things like helm, then you'll end up with weird stuff.
-You can fix this if it comes up using `sudo chown -R $USER:$USER .`
+If you mix host-local and dockerized usage of things like helm, then you'll end up with weird ownership.
+You can fix this if it comes up using `sudo chown -R $USER:$USER .`.
+(This is a long-standing [known bug in the compose spec](https://github.com/compose-spec/compose-go/pull/299))
 1. Working with streaming pipes currently generates temporary files with `mktemp`, removing them when the process exits with `trap`.
 This is a hack that needs to be fixed, pure streams would be better.